 I’m going to jump right to the punch line.
-I’m going to start by telling you exactly what you need to do in order to finally write that book you’ve been promising yourself for the past three years.
+I’m going to start by telling you exactly what you need to do to finally write that book you’ve promised yourself for the past three years.
 Are you sitting down?
 Good.

 Don’t write a book.
 Even better, stop thinking about writing a book.
 Your endless internal debate and self-conjured guilt about that book you haven’t written yet is a sensational waste of your time.
 My guess is if you took all the time that you’ve spent considering writing a book and translated that into actual writing time, you’d be a quarter of your way into writing that book you’re not writing.